HID Headlights 5th Gen 4Runner Xenon Depot

 Our 4Runner has a low beam halogen projector.
 A projector is the housing the projects the light.
 An HID bulb is not “designed” to work 100% perfect in a halogen projector.
 If you want to do HIDs the right way, you install HID bulbs into an HID projector.
 To get an HID projector into your 4Runner’s headlights, you need to do an HID retrofit.

 There are DIY overviews on retrofit kits, or you can buy a pre-packaged housing that comes ready to swap out.
-There are a few kits (HID retrofit kits) out there, that are designed for our 5th gen 4Runner.
+There are a few kits (HID retrofit kits) out there, that are designed us.
 Not very companies actually design and product high-quality conversion kits that meet anywhere near OEM standards.

-This is the correct way to go if you want to run HIDs in your 4Runner.
+This is technically the best route to go if you want to run HIDs.
 If you replace your factory halogen projectors with HID projects, a few things will happen.
 Your beam pattern should be damn near stock.
 This means your cut-off line of where your light projects is a straight line at about 20-25 feet from your 4Runner and about 40″ off the ground.

 The reason why so many people choose LED headlights over HID headlights is they shoot the correct beam pattern at oncoming traffic (they keep the OEM beam pattern).
 With HIDs in a projector housing, your light output is going to be brighter and your beam pattern will shoot higher, similar to a reflector housing.
 This will ultimately cause other drivers to think you are using your high-beams, and you will get flashed.